Committed Relationship Components: Emotional Intimacy And More

 1. You talk about and envision the future together

 One of the biggest indicators that you and your partner might be ready for the next step is that you both see a future together.
-If you can’t imagine future plans without them and they can’t imagine them without you, it’s a potentially good sign that you may be ready for a more committed arrangement in some form.
+If you can’t imagine future plans without them, and they can’t imagine them without you, you may be ready for a more committed arrangement in some form.

-Relationships take effort from all parties.
-Before you enter a more serious commitment, you’ll generally want to ensure you’re both putting in the effort to make the partnership successful.
-This doesn’t necessarily mean you have to make grand gestures or significant sacrifices for each other, but it should be clear that each person in is contributing to its health.
+Relationships generally take effort from all parties.
+Before you enter a more serious commitment, ensure you’re both putting in the effort to make the partnership successful.
+This doesn’t necessarily mean you have to make grand gestures or significant sacrifices for each other, but it should be clear that each person is contributing to the relationship's health.

-Mutual trust and respect generally must be present before a couple takes their relationship to the next level.
-Trust and respect are typically foundational elements of a deep and lasting connection because they can allow the partners to create a safe and supportive environment where they feel valued, understood, and safe.
+Mutual trust and respect usually must be present before a couple takes their relationship to the next level.
+Trust and respect are typically foundational elements of a deep and lasting connection because they allow partners to create a safe and supportive environment where they are valued, understood, and safe.
 Without these, a partnership may not be stable or healthy enough for a more serious commitment.

 Getty/Yoshiyoshi Hirokawa